 When it comes to aesthetics, there are few cards that are as good-looking as the ASUS ROG Strix RTX 2070 Super.
 The massive fan shroud and 3-slot design carry a certain personality that is amplified due to its industrial design language.
 The RGB implementation is ample but tasteful, and it can be controlled easily via the Aura Sync software.
 This card is ideal for those who are looking for a stunning centerpiece for their showcase builds.

 All in all, the ASUS ROG Strix RTX 2070 Super is a premium variant of the RTX 2070 Super GPU.
 It combines excellent build quality, premium components, and impressive thermal performance with an attractive design, but it all comes at a hefty price premium.
 It is up to the potential buyer to judge whether or not that price premium is worth it for them.
+Nonetheless, the Strix is definitely one of the very top options for RTX 2070 Super variants out there.

 2. MSI Gaming Z Trio RTX 2070 Super